ChrisNeedham200/loadimpact-docs/jekyll/_v3/test-results/what-metrics-are-reported-for-a-url.md

 ---
 layout: classic-docs
 title: What metrics are reported back for a URL?
-description: Explanation on the metrics Load Impact reports back on URLs in a load test
+description: Explanation on the metrics LoadImpact reports back on URLs in a load test
 categories: [test-results]
 order: 3
 redirect_from: /knowledgebase/articles/174136-what-metrics-are-reported-for-a-url